vmohan7/Navi/README.md

 > 1. The NaviSDK folder is a Unity 5.1.3 project.
 After forking the project, you can open the project in Unity 5.1.3 or greater (both free and pro versions should work).
 > 2. Once you have the project open in Unity, open PCMainScene located in Assets/Scenes
-> 3. Download & Install [the Navi App](https://play.google.com/store/apps/details?id=com.navi.io) from Google Play onto your Android Device.
+> 3. Download & Install the Navi App from [Google Play](https://play.google.com/store/apps/details?id=com.navi.io) or the [iOS App Store](https://itunes.apple.com/us/app/navi-for-ios/id1037575305?ls=1&mt=8) onto your mobile device.
 > 4. Run the Navi App and Run the scene in Unity.
 The app in Unity should run in the Game View as well as in a DK2 if connected.
 Assuming both devices are on the Wi-Fi network, the searching instruction should disappear from view on the Navi app.
 The Unity app should start walking you through how to use your device to control a virtual object.
 > 5. Congratualations!
 You have succesfully paired the devices and can now begin development.
 > 6. To develop your own content, create a new scene and add it to the build settings.
 Rerun the PCMainScene, it should now load your scene once you complete all the instructions (or whenever you tap with 5 fingers to reset).

+> Alternatively, check out [this video](https://www.youtube.com/watch?v=IvqS0VPJtqA) to integrate Navi into an existing project

 ## Documentation